komarserjio/notejam/README.rst

 **The easy way to learn web frameworks**

 Do you know django/laravel/symfony/etc and want to try rails/flask/pyramid/etc?
-The easy way to start up with a new framework is to compare it with frameworks you already know.
+The easy way to start with a new framework is to compare it with frameworks you already know.
+The goal of the project is to help developers easily learn new frameworks by examples.

-Notejam is a simple web application (more than just Hello World) implemented using different server-side frameworks.
+Notejam is a unified sample web application (more than just "Hello World") implemented using different server-side frameworks.

 **Is it like TodoMVC in Javascript?**